Orgzales/Unity-XR-NetworkMapper-Project/README.md

 		- 🗸 Shadow IT Prefab
 		- Custom Info Prefab
 		- Regular Anchor Prefab
 	- FIX BSSID Bug.
 	- FIX WHITE + BLACK LIST BUG.
 	- Create an Anchor point that the prefabs spawn locations are based
-		- Change Main camera to the OVR camera rig
-		- LOOK INTO ARCORE XR Plugin: https://docs.unity3d.com/Packages/com.unity.xr.arcore@4.1/manual/index.html
+		- 🗸 LOOK INTO ARCORE XR Plugin: https://docs.unity3d.com/Packages/com.unity.xr.arcore@4.1/manual/index.html
 		- Have a button to drop an anchor
 		- Allow the user to grab ancor and adjust it
 			- This is incase the VR adjusts or resets user's position.